KeshavSanthanam/Coding-Challenge-F21/README.md

 # ACM Research Coding Challenge (Fall 2021)

+## Explanation

+I assigned sentiment values to various keywords throughout the provided text.
+Each of these keywords' values would be multiplied by a constant based on whether it showed a strong or weak expression of sentiment, as well as whether or not it invoked a positive or negative connotation.
+From there, I was able to calculate an overall score based on the sum of these sentiment scores.

+I used encapsulation to call a repeating Python function for each of the aforementioned steps.
+This enabled me to do the same for each sentence individually while simultaneously improving the readability of the program.

 ## [](https://github.com/ACM-Research/Coding-Challenge-F21#no-collaboration-policy)No Collaboration Policy

 **You may not collaborate with anyone on this challenge.**  You  _are_  allowed to use Internet documentation.
 If you  _do_  use existing code (either from Github, Stack Overflow, or other sources),  **please cite your sources in the README**.